FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training

-For DP comm, again the baseline is limited by the corner NPUs which can utilize only 1 of their links for DP comm.
-Hence the baseline NPU BW is $750$ GBps.
-In FRED, and for the DP comm, each NPU should communicate with four other NPUs under different L1 switches.
-Therefore, in FRED variants the L1-L2 BW should be shared across four collective flows.
+Again, the baseline is limited by the corner NPUs, which can utilize only one of their links for DP communication.
+Hence, the baseline NPU BW is $750 \text{GBps}$.
+In \ours, and for the DP communication, each NPU should communicate with four other NPUs under different L1 switches.
+Therefore, in \ours variants the L1-L2 BW should be shared across four collective flows.
 Therefore, L1-L2 BW plays a significant role in the performance of this collective.
-In FRED-A, each NPU has an average NPU-L2 BW of $375$ GBps, and hence, the NPU BW utilization is only $375$ GBps, which is worse than the baseline.
-In FRED-B, however, the L2 switch is used to perform All-Reduce for each flow.
+In \ours-A, each NPU has an average NPU-L2 BW of $375 \text{GBps}$, and hence, the NPU BW utilization is only $375 \text{GBps}$, which is worse than the baseline.
+In \ours-B, however, the L2 switch is used to perform All-Reduce for each flow.
 This reduces the traffic generated by each NPU roughly by $37.5\%$, which makes its overall performance closer to the baseline.
-In FRED-C, however, the NPU-L2 BW is increased to $3$ TBps.
-Finally, FRED-D Improves the FRED-C by performing in-network collective execution and reducing the traffic by $37.5\%$.
+In \ours-C, however, the NPU-L2 BW is increased to $3 \text{TBps}$.
+Finally, \ours-D Improves the \ours-C by performing in-network collective and reducing the traffic by $37.5\%$.